The Decision-Making Blind Spot of Every Myers-Briggs® Personality Type

 The INFJ

-The INFJ, often referred to as the “Mystic,” navigates life guided by their dominant function, Introverted Intuition (Ni).
-They are the keepers of insight, the dream weavers who perceive not only what is but also what will be in the future.
-INFJs interlace their understanding of the world with a unique ability to forecast future possibilities, creating meaning and catalyzing themselves or others towards a higher calling.
-They are the guardians of potential, finding meaning in the depths of their internal insights.
-They flourish in the realm of the abstract, seeing beyond the tangible and looking for patterns that reveal an insight about the future.
+INFJs are guided by their dominant function, Introverted Intuition (Ni), which is all about exploring concepts, insights, and visions for the future.
+They are the keepers of insight, the dream weavers who see not only what is but imagine what will be in the future.
+INFJs blend their understanding of the world with the ability to forecast future possibilities, create meaning and catalyze themselves or others towards a higher calling.
+They are the guardians of potential, finding meaning in the world of their inner insights.
+They’re happiest in the realm of the abstract, seeing beyond the tangible and looking for patterns that reveal an insight about the future.

 Extraverted Sensing and the INFJ

-Despite their strength in intuiting and navigating complex web of ideas and possibilities, INFJs can often falter in the reality-oriented realm of Extraverted Sensing (Se).
-These struggles may surface as a certain reluctance to interact with the immediate physical environment, preferring the captivating world of intuition over the concrete, sensory reality of the world.
+Despite their strength in intuiting and understanding complex web of ideas and possibilities, INFJs often struggle in the reality-oriented realm of Extraverted Sensing (Se).
+This may show ups as a reluctance to interact with the immediate physical environment, preferring the world of intuition over the concrete, sensory reality of the world.

 Ways to Incorporate Extraverted Sensing in Decisions: